How to Write Your Terms and Conditions: A Practical Guide for UK Businesses

 - What are your client’s obligations?

-- How they can cancel?
+- How can they cancel?

 - And most importantly, how do you get paid?